 Ola Electric scooter to be exported to New Zealand

-By the end of 2021, the Ola Electric scooter would see introduction in New Zealand.
-The launch of the Ola electric scooter in New Zealand is part of the government’s ambition of having 64,000 new electric vehicles on the road by the end of 2021, and a step towards making the public sector achieve carbon neutrality by 2025.
+By the end of this year, the Ola Electric scooter would see introduction in New Zealand.
+The launch of the Ola electric scooter in New Zealand is part of the government’s ambition of having 64,000 new electric vehicles on the road by the end of this year, and a step towards making the public sector achieve carbon neutrality by 2025.

 AppScooter Image Gallery